kyma-project/kyma/docs/03-tutorials/00-api-exposure/apix-04-expose-and-secure-workload-istio.md

   </details>
 </div>

-## Secure a workload or a Function using JWT
+## Secure a workload or the Function using a JWT

-To secure the Httpbin workload or a Function using JWT, add a Request Authentication.
-Workloads that have the **matchLabels** parameter specified, require a JWT for all requests.
+To secure the Httpbin workload or the Function using a JWT, create a Request Authentication with AuthorizationPolicy.
+Workloads that have the **matchLabels** parameter specified require a JWT for all requests.
 Follow the instructions in the tabs:

 <div tabs>